Student Support

 Restorative practices and mediation underpin the school's student support philosophy.

-For more information, refer to the school's Lenni Student Support pages, and the Education Directorate's Safe and Supportive Schools Policy.
+For more information, refer to the Education Directorate's Safe and Supportive Schools Policy.

 .